-As far as mainstream reporting goes, automation and AI have been tagged with a somewhat bad reputation in recent years.
+As far as mainstream reporting goes, IT automation and AI technology have built themselves a divisive reputation.
 This is thanks in part to studies, like this one from McKinsey, that lead with the fact that hundreds of millions of jobs could be lost to automation.

-These benefits, along with many others, all add up to an improved quality of life for both your organization and the consumers that engage with your IT services.
-As the automation industry continues to grow, so too will the opportunities that new technology affords your team and your brand.
+These benefits, along with many others, all add up to an improved quality of life for both your organization and consumers engaging with your IT services.
+As the automation industry continues to grow, so too will the opportunities that new ITSM technology affords your team and your brand.

-In this blog post, I’m going to highlight the 5 biggest reasons that your company should be investing in ITSM automation.
+In this blog post, I’m going to highlight the 5 biggest reasons why your company needs to invest in ITSM automation.
 Throughout, I’ll also be exploring how each section ties into topics I’ve discussed previously on our blog, including ITSM best practices and how to plan and execute an agile change management process.

 Let’s dive in!

-While the benefits are clear, not all businesses are dipping their toes into the automation technology waters, much less jumping into the deep end of the pool.
-However, as competition for consumer attention and loyalty in the digital marketplace becomes even more intense, the logic behind investing in automation is becoming harder and harder to ignore.
+While the benefits are clear, not all businesses are rushing to enter uncharted automation waters.
+However, as worldwide competition for consumer attention and loyalty becomes more and more intense, the logic behind investing in automation is becoming much harder to ignore.

 Adnan Khan of Towards Data Science explains:

 “Companies are beginning to understand that increasing business efficiency and employee productivity is of supreme importance to thrive in a highly-competitive digital environment.
 Automation through software is of utmost importance for corporations to stay competitive and achieve operational excellence by meeting (or surpassing) Service Level Agreements (SLAs).